10-3-pursuit/lab-app-planning/README.md

 Write the user stories below.
 Add more `>` for each user story or use `-` to make a list

 > As a ...
+>As a user, i want to create playlists, so that i can personalize my listening experience

+>As a user, i want to navigate to the recently played button, so that i can view the last songs played

+>As a user, i want to use AI, so that i can personalize my listening experience

+>As a user, i want to pay for a monthly subscription, so that i can listen to music without any ads inbetween songs

+>As a user, i want to click the lyrics button, so that i can be shown the lyrics to the song im listening to

+>As a user, i want to recieve a yearly music report, so that i can see my what i have listened to the most, what artist ive listened to the most, etc

+>As a user, i want to pay for a family plan, so that everyon in my home can use spotify ad free

+>As a user, i want to put songs in a queue, so that it can hold songs to be played next

+>As a user, i want to press the like button, so that i can put that song into my 'Liked Songs' playlist

+>As a user, i want to put my own music on spotify, so that i can show my artistry

+>As a user, i want to add friends, so that i can view their music activity

 #### Create a new board